Pet meds to help a cat with the sniffles

-|One of the most frustrating conditions encountered by feline guardians is chronic upper respiratory signs, consisting of varying degrees of sneezing, nasal discharge and congestion / sinus obstruction to varying degrees of eye discharge.
-While this is most commonly seen in cats and kittens in high stress, crowded situations such as the outdoor stray population, and in shelters or pet shop situations, it can also occur in overcrowded pure bred catteries as well.|
+One of the most frustrating conditions encountered by feline guardians is chronic upper respiratory signs, consisting of varying degrees of sneezing, nasal discharge and congestion/sinus obstruction to varying degrees of eye discharge.
+While this is most commonly seen in cats and kittens in high stress, crowded situations such as the outdoor stray population, and in shelters or pet shop situations, it can also occur in overcrowded purebred catteries as well.

-The typical first line of treatment often used by veterinarians in most of these cats, include prescription antibiotics like Clavamox, Baytril, and Doxycycline, as well as topical antibiotics for the eyes such as Terramycin.
-While most cats seemingly respond to these treatments, it is important to realize that in those cats who do respond, it is likely a secondary bacterial infection from bacteria such as mycoplasma, bordetella, feline chlamydia or feline bartonella that are responding.
+The typical first line of treatment often used by veterinarians in most of these cats include prescription antibiotics like Clavamox, Baytril, and Doxycycline, as well as topical antibiotics for the eyes such as Terramycin.
+While most cats seemingly respond to these treatments, it is important to realize that in those cats who do respond, it is likely a secondary bacterial infection from bacteria such as mycoplasma, bordetella, feline chlamydia or feline bartonella to which they are responding.
 In those cats that either have relapses, don’t respond to antibiotics completely, or develop chronic life long symptoms of the airways and eyes, most of these cats are usually suffering from feline herpes virus, known as feline rhinotracheitis virus, and feline calici virus.

 In any cats suffering from any chronic infection, it is also important to rule out feline leukemia virus and FIV virus with a simple blood test at your veterinarian’s office.
 And while most vets rely on injectable feline rhinotracheitis virus and feline calicivirus in trying to prevent disease in these cats, many veterinary immunologic experts feel that the injectable form of these vaccinations does not help prevent infection significantly at all, and in fact I have seen an activation and/or worsening of feline rhinotracheitis virus or feline herpes virus after using the injectable form of the vaccination.
 This is one of those vaccinations, that if you are going to use it, that giving it intranasally works much better than the injectable vaccination mentioned here.